-Many techs I talk to originally purchase SmartDeploy for a big project like a Windows 10 migration or to deploy their Windows golden image to a batch of new computers.
+Many techs I talk to originally purchase SmartDeploy as their Windows migration software to move to Windows 10 or to deploy their Windows golden image to a batch of new computers.
 Others simply need a reliable way to push applications and updates to a couple departments or to efficiently support remote workers.

 No matter what prompted the initial purchase, Windows technicians gravitate to using SmartDeploy in different ways for different scenarios all the time.
 Because environments and initial project needs vary, the natural reaction to using SmartDeploy also varies.